wp-plugins/military-discount/readme.txt

 = Why is the price fixed? =

-The price is fixed in order to maintain a simple billing policy.
 We pay for every query, regardless of the result.
 You pay a flat rate for positive confirmation of an individual's military status.
-This way, you aren't eating the cost when you receive a negative result--instead, you pay a small fee when you complete a sale.
+This way, you aren't eating the cost when you receive a negative result&#8212;instead, you pay a small fee when you complete a sale.
+It feels pretty good to spend just a bit of money right after you made money.

 = Is there a minimum API usage I must meet? =

-There's no minimum API usage, and we don't automatically disable accounts for inactivity.
-Every 30 days you'll receive an invoice by e-mail if you have billable uses.
+There's no minimum API usage, and we do not automatically disable accounts for inactivity.
+Every 30 days you'll receive an invoice by e-mail (if you have billable uses).

 = Do I need a programmer/developer to integrate verification into my website? = No. Our plugin for WordPress/WooCommerce requires no additional effort on your